 - Benchmark Settings

 NFS Most Wanted includes no default benchmark.
 To measure the card's performance, we've chosen to record the framerate at the start of a circuit race with end-game cars.
-The starting point tends to be one of the most graphically demanding parts because of the smoke coming from spinning wheels added to the rest of the game's visual effects.
-If a card can pass this step with an acceptable framerate, it is guaranteed that it will face no problems with the rest of the game.
+The starting point tends to be one of the most graphically demanding parts because of the smoke cloud created by the spinning wheels, added to the rest of the game's visual effects.
+If a card can pass this step with an acceptable framerate, it is guaranteed that it will face no problem with the rest of the game.

 The resolutions we used are 800x600, 1024x768, 1280x1024 and 1600x1200.
 We measured performance at the lowest and highest possible settings.

 Need For Speed : Most Wanted with low settings is really no trouble for any of the cards.
 However, even at 1600x1200 where the GT and GTX cards show a minor performance drop, the X1800XT and 7800GTX TOP continue to produce high framerates.